 Three craft breweries in the area worthy of your time:

 - Left Field Brewery (Leslieville.
-A brewery that runs the entire beer spectrum.)
+A brewery that runs the entire beer spectrum with a baseball theme.)

 Three fun tourist attractions in the area: